ncraike/fang/README.rst

  - the constructs which meet dependencies (resource providers) are *just functions*, not factory classes.
  - the dependencies which a piece of code needs and the dependencies it can provide are both declared concisely with decorators.
  - the linking of dependents and resource providers is done at run-time *in Python*, not with a custom-built configuration language.

- - the pieces are small and easy to understand: the total library is less than 300 lines.
-But it's clear and simple enough that more features (dependency graphs, interface verification) can be built on top, and used on a per-project basis.
+The pieces used are small and easy to understand: the total library is less than 300 lines.
+But it's clear and simple to serve as a foundation for other features (eg dependency graphs, interface verification), which can enabled or added on a per-project basis.

 Examples